learn-ocean/ocean-academy/src/frontend/src/pages/Chapters/Chapter6/course.md

 **Monetizing your private data**.
 Chat users can sell their chat data if they want to.
 Imagine a company that wants to analyze the most used words in private chats over time.
 Chat users could sell a wordlist and/or occurrences of words and earn money.
 So it’s not the chat app that has a monopoly over this data, but users, and this puts the chat app in competition with other analytics service providers.
 A clever chat app provider would offer their users a payment or other kinds of advantages if users allow them to analyze their chats.

-In summary Web3 forces companies to offer these kinds of incentives, because there is finally an open market around user (produced) data.
+In summary, Web3 forces companies to offer these kinds of incentives, because there is finally an open market around user (produced) data.